zarpafantasma/corpus_rythmos/I- Scientific_Papers/012-en_US-Rhythmic_Ecology.md

 - An early-warning perspective based on **declines in** $`\alpha_{eco}`$ (or the fused $`{ECI}_{Eco}(t)`$), complementary to critical slowing down.

-- **Design levers** (“slope-aware” management): corridor phasing, modularity targets, mosaic heterogeneity, flow smoothing—tested with falsifiable protocols.
+- **Design levers** (“slope-aware” management): corridor phasing, modularity targets, mosaic heterogeneity, flow smoothing, tested with falsifiable protocols.

 **What it does not claim.**\
 RTM-Eco is **phenomenological** and **bin-local**; it does not replace mechanistic models nor guarantee faster absolute recovery.
 Failures (NO_COLLAPSE, REGIME_MIX, high $`I^{2}`$) are **first-class results** that map scope boundaries and point to mechanisms.